Budapest might just be one of the best cities in Europe – it’s got history, impressive architecture, thermal baths, and a youthful atmosphere.

 Eurostars Danube Budapest

 Set at the centre of Budapest, this four-star hotel is close to the city’s main attractions and hottest bars.
-Each room has free wifi, a mini-bar, and a flat-screen TV.
+Each spacious room has free wifi, a mini-bar, and a flat-screen TV.
 Guests can unwind in the stylish lounge or on-site restaurants at the end of an exciting day.

-Best Hotel in Józsefváros: Bo33 Hotel Family & Suites
+Bo33 Hotel Family & Suites | Best Hotel in Józsefváros

 Bo33 Hotel Family & Suites